 The Siberian traps, part of the largest recorded terrestrial flood basalt province, is contemporaneous with the end-Permian extinction (Erwin, 1994), the largest mass extinction of the Phanerozoic, although a causal relation between the two has not yet been established (Elkins-Tanton and Bowring, 2006).
 The West Siberian rift basins define the base of the sedimentary column, and subsequent post-rift deposition from the Jurassic to the Cretaceous consists of fluviatile and marginal marine sediments.
 The boundary faults of these basins were reactivated later, and hence the magnetic and gravity anomalies serve to reveal indirectly the faults that define the hydrocarbon trap.
 The graben faults were rejuvenated in the Early Cretaceous, and created broad arches in the Cretaceous sediments.
 Maturation of Jurassic source rocks was followed by migration of hydrocarbons into traps located within the Pokur Formation of Cenomanian age.

-6.01.4 COMPILATIONS AND MODELS
+6.01.4 Compilations and Models

 Because maps of the crustal magnetic field are so useful for regional geologic understanding, and because magnetic surveys are usually acquired over small regions, there is a need to assemble the individual magnetic surveys into larger compilations.
 This assembly is often assisted by the addition of longer, higher altitude magnetic surveys that serve to tie the individual surveys together, and ameliorate the discontinuities that occur at survey boundaries.
 Perhaps the best known of these higher altitude surveys are a series of surveys flown in Australia (Tarlowski et al., 1996) for the purpose of leveling the Australian magnetic map, and the Project Magnet surveys (Coleman, 1992) of the US military.
 In North America, the 1970s saw the first regional compilations, followed by partial compilations of the entire continent in the 1980s, and more complete compilations by 2003.
 Similar scenarios have played out in Australia, the Former Soviet Union, China, South Asia, Australia, the Arctic and Antarctic, in Europe, and over the world’s oceans.
 In contrast, Africa and South America are less advanced in terms of magnetic compilations, most of which have been led by industrial consortiums.
 The longest wavelengths of the crustal magnetic field can be measured from satellites in near-Earth orbits, and beginning in the 1960s, Russian and US satellites began to measure those magnetic fields.
-This effort continues today as an international effort, with the CHAMP satellite, and the upcoming ESA Swarm mission.
+This effort continues today as an international effort, with the imminent launch of the ESA Swarm mission (Friis-Christensen et al., 2009).
 Earlier comparisons (Schnetzler et al., 1985) suggested a difference in amplitude between the crustal field measured at or near the surface and from satellites when the data sets were compared at the same altitude, with the satellite amplitude lower, but the two approaches are beginning to converge (e.g. Ravat et al., 2002).
-Upcoming satellite missions will use a gradiometer configuration to go to spherical harmonic degree 130+, and the wavelength content of near-surface surveys is being enhanced at both ends of the wavelength spectrum.
+Upcoming satellite missions will use a gradiometer configuration to go to spherical harmonic degree 130 and beyond, and the wavelength content of near-surface surveys is being enhanced at both ends of the wavelength spectrum.
 There still remains a gap in our knowledge of magnetic anomalies with wavelengths from about 200 to 400 km.
 Only in Australia (Ravat et al., 2005) is this gap partially filled.
-Community efforts are now focused on the development of a World Digital Magnetic Anomaly Map (WDMAM), planned for release in 2007 (see section 6.01.4.2).
+The upcoming missions will provide data for an updated World Digital Magnetic Anomaly Map (WDMAM), the first edition of which was released in 2007. (see section 6.01.4.2).

 In parallel with the development of compilations has been the development of larger and more elaborate models of the magnetic field, built on a deepening understanding of the sources of the magnetic field.
 These models utilize both forward and inverse approaches, and are frequently tested, and enhanced, using data from the compilations.